 - Care: For bushy growth, pinch away the growing tips or cut lemon verbena back by half in midsummer and again in autumn.
 In the fall, repot the plant in new soil.

 - Container growing: Lemon verbena can be grown in containers.
 Choose a pot at least 10 to 12 inches deep and wide.
 Water plants in containers sparingly.
-Container grown lemon verbena can be kept compact by pinching and pruning new growth.
+Container-grown lemon verbena can be kept compact by pinching and pruning new growth.
 Move plants indoors in winter.
 Plants brought indoors will drop their leaves and then start to grow again

 - Winter growing: Lemon verbena is hardy in warm winter regions.
 Lemon verbena will be severely damaged by frost.
 Protect plants by moving them indoors or dig up roots after plants have been hit by frost and store them in moist sand or peat moss through the winter in a cool, dark, frost-free place.
 If you leave plants outside cover them with evergreen branches where temperatures dip below freezing.
 Do not let roots dry out.

-Troubleshooting Lemon Verbena
+Lemon Verbena Pests and Diseases

 - Pests: Spider mites and whiteflies may attack lemon verbena.
 Spray pests away with a strong blast of water or spray with insecticidal soap or spinosad.